RagnarB83/ash-documentation/docs/neb.rst

 but can also ensure that a proper 1st-order saddlepoint is located via the use of exact/approximate Hessian information.

 In a NEB-TS job in ASH, the Knarr library is used to perform a CI-NEB calculation while the geomeTRIC library is used to perform the eigenvector-following optimization.

-.. note:: Saddlepoint/TS optimizations are currently only available with the development version of geomeTRIC.
-The dev version be installed like this: "conda install -c veloxchem geometric".
-  This will change with the 1.0 release of geomeTRIC.

 The NEBTS function is very similar to the NEB function: